 - Focus on a question that you can answer with strong, useful content.

 - Prepare your page so that the search query (how do…, what is…, etc.) appears in a header (h2, h3, etc.).

 - Craft a brief answer to the question that is roughly 320 characters including spaces (or 50-55 words), which matches the new maximum length for meta descriptions that Google implemented in December 2017.
-Also ensure the copy of your answer is captured in a <p> tag directly after the header that features the search query.
-Don’t put an image or other embedded asset between the header and the answer copy.
+Also, ensure the copy of your answer is captured in a <p> tag directly after the header that features the search query.
+Don’t put an image or another embedded asset between the header and the answer copy.

 - Consider adding an ordered list or the word “step” to subheadings to outline a sequence of actions for a chronological list of steps to appear (Step 1, Step 2, and so forth) in the snippet.

 - Work on SEO basics to get your target page to show up on Google’s page one.
 The majority of featured snippets already hold one of the top five positions in search.

 - Deconstruct the featured snippets that your competitors have earned.
 What did they do to win it and how can you improve upon it?